dxdxdt/webglgears/README.md

 important to stress that this project must not be regarded as a WebGL reference.
 There were many things to get around to implement glxgears with WebGL.
 The result should look the same whilst it is implemented not in the same way.
+I'm aware that there's a GLES2 port of Gears from which I could have easily port, but the gears do not look the same as good old glxgears in that version.

 ## How?
 Visit `TODO` that I uploaded on my github.io.
 Or you could clone the repo